Most US states will begin reopening within days

 Report: FDA to make drug announcement

-Dr. Anthony Fauci, the nation’s top infectious disease doctor, announced positive results of a remdesivir trial that began February 21.
+Dr. Anthony Fauci, the nation’s top infectious disease doctor, announced positive results from a remdesivir trial that began February 21.

 But the researcher behind that trial told CNN that remdesivir is “not the end of the story” when it comes to treating the virus.